World Events

 4th September 1949 the Peekskill Riots

 When I was twelve years old, I discovered that my best friend Liz’s grandmother had, throughout her adult life, enjoyed a decades-long love affair with Paul Robeson.
-Singer, scholar, Hollywood actor, Broadway star, even political activist: Paul Robeson was … Continue reading
+Singer, scholar, Hollywood actor, Broadway star, political activist – Robeson was a worldwide … Continue reading

 2nd September 1956 the First World Congress of Liberated Artists